-To ensure the CDP you choose has the technical capabilities to support top-notch customerled experiences now and in the future, look for these capabilities:
+To ensure the CDP you choose has the technical capabilities to support top-notch customer-led experiences-now and in the future-look for these capabilities:

-Key capabilities What to look for Real-time streaming data ingestion Look for a CDP that streams and ingests data in real time so you can see your customers in the present moment and use those insights to act in real time because the future of marketing is trending fast in this direction-and you don't want to be left behind.
-Modern, native-built CDP Select a CDP purpose-built from the ground up.
+Key capabilities What to look for Real-time streaming data ingestion Look for a CDP that streams and ingests data in real time so you can see your customers in the present moment and use those insights to act immediately.
+The future of marketing is trending fast in this direction-and you don't want to be left behind.
+Modern, native-built CDP Select a CDP that's purpose-built from the ground up.
 Many CDPs in the marketplace are cobbled together from disparate technologies, and some are created by young and unproven organizations.
 Because your CDP handles one of your company's most important assets-your customer data-you want a modern, natively built CDP from a reliable source.
-Unified people and account profiles Look for a CDP that can bring together the known (personal identifying information or PII) and unknown (pseudonymous) person-level data with B2B account data in a single profile.
+Unified people and account profiles Look for a CDP that can bring the known (personal identifying information, or PII) and unknown (pseudonymous, or person-level) data together with B2B account data in one single profile.
 This provides a complete understanding of the customer within and across lines of business.

 Key capabilities What to look for Robust, native data governance tools Find a CDP that allows you to manage customer data and ensure compliance with regulations, restrictions, and policies applicable to data use.
 It should also allow you to define usage policies, categorize your data based on those policies, and check for policy violations when performing certain marketing actions.
 Real-time data activation A future-proof CDP should function in real time, both at the ingestion and activation phases.
 Both pieces are critical.
-Real-time data ingestion ensures your customer profiles are always up to date.
-Without real-time data activation, you cannot deliver experiences based on incoming changes to your customer profile.
+Real-time data ingestion ensures your customer profiles are always up to date-and real-time data activation ensures your ability to deliver experiences based on incoming changes to those profiles.
 Easy for marketers to use The ideal CDP should be purpose-built for marketers, with the interface, tools, and workflows structured to fit seamlessly into a marketing context.
-Scalable, flexible, and extensible To ensure your CDP can handle the complexity of your business and scale with you, your CDP should integrate seamlessly with your existing marketing and advertising technology stack.
-It should have a modern cloud-based architecture that supports both B2B and B2C models-making it easy to expand adoption across use cases and departments while not putting additional burden on IT.
-It should also be built from the ground up to ensure scalability and offer prebuilt integrations with sources and destinations as well as provide the tools to build custom connectors to internal systems.
+Scalable, flexible, and extensible To ensure your CDP can handle the complexity and scale of your business, your CDP should integrate seamlessly with your existing marketing and advertising technology stack.
+It should have a modern cloud-based architecture that supports both B2B and B2C models, making it easy to expand adoption across use cases and departments-without putting an additional burden on IT.
+It should also be built from the ground up to ensure scalability, offer prebuilt integrations with sources and destinations, and provide the tools to build custom connectors to internal systems.